MuntashirAkon/blog/_posts/2023-04-07-migrate-to-privacy.md

 Depending on what you need, you can choose [BitWarden](https://bitwarden.com/) or [KeePassXC](https://keepassxc.org/)/[KeePassDX](https://www.keepassdx.com/) as your password manager.
-Since you're only getting started, I would suggest BitWarden since it provides a better flexibility than the others.
+Since you're only getting started, I would suggest BitWarden since it provides more flexibilities than the others.
 For authenticator, never use outdated, insecure and closed-source providers such as Google Authenticator or Authy.
 Instead use well-known open source alternatives such as [Aegis Authenticator](https://github.com/beemdevelopment/Aegis).